augustluhrs/Super-Auto-Lich/README.md

     - no still too strong. nerfing power
   - goblins suck compared to skeletons, 16% chance at lvl 1 vs 100% chance + extra... maybe should bump to 20% base?
   - skelly immune to spores atm, b/c they're "dead" -- kinda cool flavor
+  - damn stirge basically can't be killed by anything with 1 power, unless abilities (spores), ah can also get stuck in infinite loop.
+Should have tie timer

   ### 0.0.1